prisma-labs/konn/README.md

   })
 ```

-Kont statically types that setup functions in before-all hooks cannot see context contributed by setup functions in before-each hooks.
+Konn statically types that setup functions in before-all hooks cannot see context contributed by setup functions in before-each hooks.

 ```ts
 konn()